 |GB520||🌐 Strategic Human Resource Management||4|

 |GB550||🌐 Financial Management||4|

-- You may not use transfer credit to replace GB500 Business Perspectives or GB601 MBA Capstone.
+- You may not use transfer credit to replace GB500 Business Perspectives, GB601 MBA Capstone, or GB602 MBA Capstone - Global Option.
 These courses must be completed at Purdue Global.
 No transfer credit may be used for any course in the project management specialization.

 - As a newly enrolled student, you may request to test out of GB512 🌐 Business Communications and GB513 🌐 Business Analytics by passing an Assessment of Skills and Knowledge (ASK) with a predetermined score.
 To register for an ASK, you must contact your Student Advisor at least 1 week prior to your scheduled start date.